Jahzara Claxton: Cricket career

 In 2022, she played with the Leewards Islands U19 team.
 In September 2022, she was named to a provisional roster and invited to a training camp for the West Indies women's under-19 cricket team.
 In November 2022, she was officially named to the West Indies women's under-19 cricket team.
 She is the first female cricketer from St. Kitts, as well as the first female cricketer from the Leeward Islands to be selected to the West Indies U19 squad.
 She was awarded a financial contribution from the Saint Kitts and Nevis Ministry of Sports to develop her sporting skills further as well as to offset expenses while she was representing the West Indies team.
-She participated with the team at the 2023 ICC Under-19 Women's T20 World Cup.
+She participated with the team at the 2023 Under-19 Women's T20 World Cup.
+In 2023, she made her debut for the Leeward Islands.
+In December 2024, she was named in Under-19 team again for the 2025 Under-19 Women's T20 World Cup.
+She earned maiden call-up for West Indies team for their series against England.
+She became the first St Kitts woman to debut for West Indies in international cricket.

-Personal
+Personal life

 In December 2022, she was named one of the 25 Most Remarkable Teens by the National Assembly of St Kitts and Nevis.